j89livingston/FSPC_Dashboard/README.md

 ### Background

-The Florida Suicide Peevention Coalition (FSPC) is a 501(c)(3) non-profit organization composed of loss survivors, crisis center staff, researchers, and concerned citizens.
+The Florida Suicide Prevention Coalition (FSPC) is a 501(c)(3) non-profit organization composed of loss survivors, crisis center staff, researchers, and concerned citizens.
 The FSPC is dedicated to increasing awareness and encouraging the prevention of suicide through legislative advocacy, statewide education, and collaboration.

 ## Purpose